-As agency audits are scheduled, the ACA Performance Standards & Expected Practices Accreditation Department electronically sends the schedule to auditors listed in the ACA auditor database.
+As agency audits are scheduled, the ACA Performance-Based Standards and Expected Practices Accreditation Department electronically sends the upcoming weekly audit schedule to auditors listed in the ACA auditor database.
 The schedule identifies the dates of the audits, but not the location.
 Auditors available for those dates are asked to reply to the electronic request for auditors.
-Auditors will be assigned to an audit commensurate to their area of experience (e.g. adult, juvenile, residential facilities) and in order of their response.
+Auditors will be assigned to an audit commensurate to their area of experience (e.g. adult, juvenile, residential facilities).
 The auditor will be notified of the assignment by email or direct contact from the responsible Accreditation Specialist.
-If an auditor has committed to an audit and an emergency arises preventing their participation, it is imperative the auditor notify the Performance Standards & Expected Practices Accreditation Department immediately.
+If an auditor has committed to an audit and an emergency arises preventing their participation, it is imperative the auditor notify the Performance-Based Standards and Expected Practices Accreditation Department immediately.
 Many factors are considered when choosing auditors including specialty, demographics and location.